preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 + **Title**: Add a title for the list here (not shown to users).
 + **Icon Type/Icon**: Add an icon if you with, for this list (not shown for users).

 Different fields are shown depending on Action Type selected.
-See this page for detailed information about those fields: :doc:`Action Button in omnia 6.5 </blocks/button-link/action-button-65/index>`
+See this page for detailed information about those fields: :doc:`Action Button block </blocks/button-link/index>`

 Target an Action Menu object
 -------------------------------